green-coding-solutions/website/content/services/blauer-engel.md

 This rigorous but transparent process ensures that certified software truly meets environmental and quality standards—backed by government-recognized oversight.

+After additional examination by an auditor, the documents are submitted to RAL gGmbH, which issues the certificate at the end.

 {{< greenblock >}}
 How can we help you
 {{</ greenblock >}}